-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to homeless people (especially unsheltered people) and assessing their individual needs

 The Consortium does not receive funding for activities concerning homelessness; however, when possible, it supports the organizations that provide services to homeless populations through technical assistance.
-For example, in 2024, the Consortium completed six Environmental Reviews on behalf of Meg's House, the regional Continuum of Care (CoC) agency which seeks to end homelessness.
+For example, in 2020, the Consortium completed an Environmental Review on behalf of Meg's House, the regional Continuum of Care (CoC) agency which seeks to end homelessness.
 The agency administers three housing programs in a five-county area and was required to submit Environmental Reviews for each program before it could begin implementation of its updated five-year plan.